 In Scotland, the Procurement Reform (Scotland) Act 2014 (the Act) introduced a sustainable procurement duty on the Scottish public sector to "improve the economic, social, and environmental wellbeing of the authority's area, facilitate the involvement of small and medium enterprises, third sector bodies and supported businesses in the process, and promote innovation" throughout the procurement process.
 The Act also requires public organisations with an estimated annual regulated spend of GBP £5 million or more (excluding VAT) to develop and review a procurement strategy annually before the start of the next financial year.

-Each corporate procurement strategy should be proportionate to the size and spend of the organisation.
-However, there are some fundamental principles which will apply in each case.
-In general terms, the procurement strategy should demonstrate how the organisation's approach to procurement supports delivery of its broader aims and objectives, including the sustainable procurement duty.
-Once the procurement strategy is developed, it should be approved by Heads of Service/the Senior Corporate Management Team (or equivalent).
-Progress against the procurement strategy requires to be tracked and reported in an annual procurement report, which every organisation in scope of the duty must also publish to support transparency.
-This report should highlight any commitments which have not been met, detailing action plans to address any issues.
-66
+The Scottish Government has also devised a procurement strategy, that provides guidance to local buyers on principles for their own strategies.
+Each body's procurement strategy should thus demonstrate how the organisation's approach to procurement supports delivery of its broader aims and objectives, including the sustainable procurement duty.
+Once the procurement strategy is developed, it should be approved by Heads of Service/the Senior Management Team (or equivalent).
+The procurement strategy should be measured and reported on an on-going basis with any significant slippages or deviations being highlighted to the appropriate stakeholder(s) for information, advice and assistance to get back on track.